danielkrajnik/Comparison-of-Rhino-s-3D-export-formats/README.md

 ---

 Size in bytes.
-Highlighted "best" solutions (less is better):
+Highlighted optimal solutions for Rhino-Revit workflows (less is better):

 ![Chart](Chart.png)